husarion/rosbot_xl_ros/README.md

 You can find ROS API and detailed package description in [ROS_API.md](./ROS_API.md).

-## Usage on hardware

-To run the software on real ROSbot XL, also communication with Digital Board will be necessary.
-First update your firmware to make sure that you use the latest version, then run the `micro-ROS` agent.
-For detailed instructions refer to the [rosbot_xl_firmware repository](https://github.com/husarion/rosbot_xl_firmware).

 ## Prepare environment

 1. **Install `ros-dev-tools` and `stm32flash`** (`stm32flash` is not in the ros index and should be installed manually).